Skip to Content

 El Pastor

-Just under the London Bridge railway arches is the truly incredible restaurant El Pastor.
+Just under the London Bridge railway arches is El Pastor.
 This lively Mexican joint is full of fresh and vibrant flavours that will light your mouth up and delight your taste buds.

 The menu is full of traditional dishes inspired by the many taquerias of Mexico.
 If you visit, you simply must try out the signature tacos which always turn out to be the highlight of every visit.